tomdoel/ImageSplit/README.rst

 Author: Tom Doel

-ImageSplit was developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_ in `University College London (UCL)`_.
 ImageSplit was developed as part of the `GIFT-Surg`_ project, at the `Translational Imaging Group (TIG)`_ in the `Centre for Medical Image Computing (CMIC)`_ at `University College London (UCL)`_.